youssefghammem/Weight-Tracker-F-/README.md

 Weight-Tracker

-Implement a weight tracker application as a WebSharper client-server application that allows users to:
+I Implement a weight tracker application as a WebSharper client-server application that allows users to:

 Enter and store their weight on a given day.